MicrosoftDocs/bing-docs/bing-docs/bing-video-search/tutorial/bing-video-search-single-page-app.md

 ---
 title: "Tutorial: Build a single-page Bing Video Search app"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: This tutorial explains how to use the Bing Video Search API in a single-page Web application.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.topic: tutorial
-ms.date: 02/03/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---
 # Tutorial: Single-page Video Search app
 The Bing Video Search API lets you search the Web and get video results relevant to a search query.
 In this tutorial, we build a single-page Web application that uses the Bing search API to display search results on the page.
 The application includes HTML, CSS, and JavaScript components.